Data frame manipulation with dplyr

 1 7215.
 59.5

 Above, we computed the mean for two columns, across all rows.
-This is already useful, but in combination with the helper function group_by(), summarize() becomes really powerful.
+This is already useful, but in combination with the helper function group_by(), summarize() becomes really powerful by allowing us to compute groupwise stats.

 For example, let’s compute the mean GDP and mean life expectancy separately for each continent: